 Our summer fellows program began with an opening retreat in Miami June 3-5 where interns were introduced to the work of all three organizations.
 When they arrived on site, they were engaged in a 10-week curriculum of political education, readings, seminars, and reflections.
 Interns worked alongside attorneys within our organizations on a varied caseload, including advocacy, direct representation, litigation, and research.
 While in Detroit, our interns encountered the structural inequity of the justice system, while supporting our team in fighting tax foreclosure and gentrification, building community land trusts and worker cooperatives, challenging water shutoffs, blocking new jail construction, fighting for bail reform, and implementing new restorative justice programs.
 Interns were also guided to develop and deepen their understanding of movement lawyering through a curriculum of weekly readings, seminars, and reflections.

 This shared program was designed to be more than an internship.
 As our organizations grow, we are building a pipeline for new movement lawyers to be equipped to fight alongside organizers at local and national levels.
-As our next open call for interns will be announced soon, we wanted to highlight some of the insights our interns from this summer shared with us as they reflected on their time at DJC.
+As our call for 2020 interns has just opened, we wanted to highlight some of the insights our interns from this summer shared with us as they reflected on their time at DJC.

 “For such a young non-profit, I was blown away by the intensity, consistency, and authenticity that came with every single DJC project.
 From the structure of the organization down to the research assignments in every single practice group, it’s clear that DJC exists to radically transform Detroit. “ Taylor Dodson

 “The most surprising things were systemic things happening in Detroit that I had no idea about, though I grew up very nearby and have been studying law and working in the local legal system for years.”—Katherine Olds